rbowsley/lamplighthelp/README.md

 VIP Online, which uses v1.
 In principle, though, it'd be possible to add your own version number and build from there.

-In short, edit the v0 files.
+But in short, edit the v0 files.
 Also, edit the markdown, not the html which is there at the moment - that was included for reference following the initial setup of this github approach to things, but will be removed in due course.